kasztan2/carcassonne/README.md

 # Things to improve
 There is a possibility that the randomly picked tile cannot be placed at any position, in that case the tileset should be shuffled.
-Overall code quality... it's terrible
+Overall code quality... it's terrible.
+Obviously: graphics